nbird11/cse210-02/README.md

 # cse210-02
 This is our design for the Hilo game.
+In Hilo, you try to guess whether the next card that will be drawn is going to be of higher value or lower value than the one already on the table.

 ## Project Structure
 ---